GimmiRuski/rencharmer/README.md

 As of right now, **renCharmer** is only capable of two thing:

-- Printing python blocks found inside a script
+- Analyzing python blocks using [pylint](https://github.com/PyCQA/pylint)
 - Formatting python blocks using [black](https://github.com/psf/black)

 ## Installation